 Photodynamic therapy: An effective treatment for lung cancer?

-Photodynamic therapy may be an option for treating superficial non-small cell lung cancers that haven't spread beyond the lungs and those that are located in areas easily reached with the tools used during the treatment.
+Photodynamic therapy may be an option if lung cancer grows into the airway, causing difficulty breathing, bleeding or persistent coughing.
+It might also be used to treat early-stage non-small cell lung cancers that are located in areas easily reached with the tools used during the treatment.

 After photodynamic therapy, your whole body is sensitive to light.
-Generally you need to avoid any exposure to bright light, including the sun, for up to eight weeks after treatment.
+Generally you need to avoid any exposure to bright light, including the sun, for several weeks after treatment.